 Minutes later he returned.
 “It works just fine.”

-I told him about Eileen, saying, “She was playing with me.”
+I told him about Eileen, and added, “She must have been playing with me.”

 He just looked at me, smiled, and said.
 “Uh, huh”